-B. Special Immigrant Juvenile Status and Obtaining Lawful Permanent Residency

-1. Introduction.
-With Special Immigrant Juvenile Status (SIJS), an undocumented child who will not be reunified with his or her parent(s) due to abuse, neglect, or abandonment may be able to become a lawful permanent resident by applying for such status and permanent residency based on a SIJS petition.
+B. Special Immigrant Juvenile Status and Obtaining Lawful Permanent Residency able to become a lawful permanent resident by applying for such status and permanent residency based on a SIJS petition.
 This is only possible once a juvenile court has made specific findings and orders meeting the requirements of SIJS.
 The juvenile court is not determining the child's immigration status but is instead making findings that are necessary for SIJS eligibility, which is determined by the U.S. Citizenship and Immigration Services (USCIS).